ramonvermeulen/dbt-toolkit/README.md

 ## Setting environment variables
 If your dbt project requires environment variables (e.g. `DBT_SOME_ENV_VAR`), please set them via the plugin settings.
 `File` > `Settings` > `dbtToolkit` > `Environment Variables`

+There is also support for `.env` files, the plugin automatically checks for a `.env` file in the root of your project.
+Via the plugin settings, you can also specify a custom path to the `.env` file.
+> _Note: The global plugin environment variables will overwrite any environment variable with the same key in your
+> `.env` files_
 <!-- Plugin description end -->

 ## Feedback and Contributions